Dexus Finance Pty Limited: Appendix 3Y - Change of Directors' Interest Notice

 ASX release

-Dexus today announced an Appendix 3Y - Change of Directors' Interest Notice for Nicola Roxon available at www.dexus.com/investor-centre
+Dexus today provides the Appendix 3Y - Change of Director's Interest Notice for Darren Steinberg

-Authorised by Brett Cameron, General Counsel and Company Secretary of Dexus Funds Management Limited

 For further information please contact: